-At Employment Law Services (ELS), we understand how expensive, stressful and time consuming Employment Tribunal Claims can be, even before your case reaches the final hearing stage, so we have developed a Fixed Fee Employment Tribunal Representation offering to help you avoid the stress and control the cost.
-We will guide and advise you on:
+At Employment Law Services (ELS), we understand how expensive, stressful and time consuming Employment Tribunal Claims can be, even before your case reaches the final hearing stage.
+So, we have developed a Fixed Fee Employment Tribunal Representation offering to help you avoid the stress and control the cost.

-Each case is different but our team of Employment Law Specialists have represented clients across a variety of claims, including:
+Each case is different but our team of employment law experts for businesses and individuals have represented clients across a variety of claims, including:

 - Unfair Dismissal (including Constructive Unfair Dismissal)

 - Redundancy (including preparation of and advice on Settlement Agreements)